-Life cycle costing (LCC) is very similar to a life cycle assessment (LCA).
-Also for life cycle costing, goal and scope (system boundaries, the object of study, allocation, “impact assessment”), and other aspects need to be defined and aligned with the decisions taken for the life cycle assessment in order to obtain an overall consistent analysis.
+LCC is very similar to an LCA.
+Also for LCC, goal and scope (system boundaries, the object of study, allocation, impact assessment), and other aspects need to be defined and aligned with the decisions taken for the LCA in order to obtain an overall consistent analysis.

 Basically, an eLCC analysis has a similar structure as an LCA that is conducted in parallel and has the same functional unit and consistency in its scope.
 The life cycle and system boundaries need to be equivalent, but not necessarily the same as different processes may have different relevance for the environment and for the cost part.
 For example, research and development will rarely be considered in an LCA, while it is commonly taken into account in LCC.
 Further, eLCC can be performed from the viewpoint of different “life cycle actors” (as producers, product buyers, or end-of-life actors).

 Since both eLCC and LCA are of a similar structure and can even be interpreted together, it makes sense to conduct both in one software tool such as SimaPro.

 Since each organization defines costs differently, and costs are fluctuating almost by definition, no default costs and costing methods are defined in SimaPro.
 You can define your own “customized” costs and create a related life cycle costing method in SimaPro.
-It isn’t difficult and is explained in this guideline by our partner.
+To do so, you can follow our accompanying guide.